How Much Are Bengal Kittens?

 When you buy a Bengal kitten, you’re buying a known personality.
 Bengals are known to be very engaged and energetic cats.
 They’re not going to hide in a closet all day.
 Instead, they’re going to be underfoot everywhere you go.

 Bengals can be very people-oriented cats.
 Like dogs, they often choose the person to whom their extremely attached.
 You can buy a Bengal kitten from an ethical breeder and know a lot about its personality already.
 Part of what’s included in a Bengal’s price is confidence that they will fit your lifestyle.

 Breeders who socialize their kittens properly can tell you all about their personality.
 Whether they take after their mom or dad more.
 What to expect as the kitten grows up.
 If they are cuddly or more standoffish.
 Essentially a huge amount of information.

 How Much Are Bengal Kittens – Appearance and Colors

 The appearance will play a role in the price of Bengal kittens.
-Sometimes there are trending colors, as well as certain colors or patterns that are more difficult to produce.
+Sometimes certain colors are trending.
+There are also certain colors or patterns that are more difficult to produce.

-There is a huge range of Bengal colors and patterns, with more being created every day through selective breeding to cats with specific genes.
+There is a huge range of Bengal colors and patterns.
+More are being created every day through selective breeding.
 Rare colors are typically in higher demand.
 Colors like silvers, blues, and melanistic are often harder to find and will be higher priced.
-Charcoal Bengals, which is a pattern modifier, are much less common than regular marble and spotted Bengals.
+Charcoal Bengals are much less common than regular marble and spotted Bengals.
 These are also more likely to be priced higher than average.

-Bengals with very clear patterns are priced higher than Bengals that have a less defined pattern.
+Bengals with very clear patterns are priced higher.
+While Bengal cats with a less defined pattern will be priced lower.

 Supply and Demand of Bengal Kittens

-We’ve touched on this a little bit above but the buyer-to-kitten ratio is another thing that can move the prices of a Bengal kitten up or down.
+We touched on this a little bit above but the buyer-to-kitten ratio can affect Bengal prices.